Top Picks

 Why These Three Numbers Decide Everything

 Walk into any fitness store or scroll through Amazon, and you'll be bombarded with massage guns boasting wildly different specs.
 2000 RPM!
 16mm amplitude!
-80 lbs of stall force!
+80 lbs of !
 But what do these numbers actually mean for your sore muscles?

 Here's the truth most brands won't tell you: the marketing hype is real, but the specs that matter are often misunderstood.
 By the end of this guide, you'll read massage gun specifications like a physical therapist — and know exactly which device will crush your recovery goals.